|

 100', 150', etc. With these marks on the chain, it's easy

+to let out the desired amount while anchoring.
 One project I didn't get around to completing was

 calibration of the boat speed/log.
 The initial adjustment,